How to gamble from Tamil Nadu

 Is gambling legal in Tamil Nadu?

 The only fully legal type of gambling in the state is horse racing, and it doesn’t look as if the state will ease its restrictions on other types of games any time soon.
-As mentioned, they recently rather moved towards the opposite, by amending their gambling laws.
+However, online games are still available, as Madras HC denied Tamil Nadu’s gambling ban.

 Tamil Nadu Gambling Landscape

 Nearly all forms of gambling are illegal in the state, lottery included.
-The only types of betting that are accepted within Tamil Nadu borders is horse racing.
+The only type of betting that is accepted within Tamil Nadu borders is horse racing.

 Gambling Laws in Tamil Nadu